A campus for all

 Please contact the office for updated hours.

-Through education and support, we are committed to our lesbian, gay, bisexual, transgender, queer, questioning, intersex, asexual, aromantic, and ally students.
+Through education, engagement, and support, we are committed to our lesbian, gay, bisexual, transgender, queer, questioning, intersex, asexual, aromantic, and ally students' success.
 Within the LGBTQA3 office, located in the Erb Memorial Union (EMU), you can meet with professional staff, receive support, and learn about ways to be involved with the LGBTQIA+ community.
 The UO strives to create an environment of inclusivity, respect, and encouragement for all of our students.

-The Out List is a list of students, faculty, staff, and alumni who wish to publicly acknowledge and celebrate that they are lesbian, gay, bisexual, transgender, queer, questioning, intersex, asexual, aromantic, and/or allies (LGBTQIA+).
-The Allies List are UO community members who openly declare their support for LGBTQIA+ individuals, work to create safe and welcoming spaces, practice using inclusive language, and believe in treating everyone with dignity.
+The OUTList is an opportunity for students, faculty, staff, and alumni who wish to publicly acknowledge and celebrate their lesbian, gay, bisexual, transgender, queer, questioning, intersex, asexual, aromantic, agender, and/or ally (LGBTQIA+) identities.
+Queer Ally Coalition members are UO community members who have attended a four hour workshop and agreen to openly declare their support for LGBTQIA+ individuals, work to create safe and welcoming spaces, practice using inclusive language, and believe in treating everyone with dignity.

-Living in the residence hall communities is an excellent way to meet and grow with other students who are passionate about the same things you are.
-The gender inclusive hall revolves around students who are committed to gender inclusion and equity.
+Living in any residence hall community is an excellent way to meet and grow with other students who are passionate about the same things you are.
+The Gender Equity Hall is for students who are committed to gender inclusion and equity.
 Because of this, you can room with students of any gender identity or biological sex.
 This hall also houses the academic residential community LGBTQIA+ Scholars.
-Here we welcome open and honest discussions about sexual orientation, gender identity and expression, and queer theory.
+Here we welcome open and honest discussions about sexual orientation, attraction, gender identity, and expression, as well as queer theory, prejudice, and oppression.

-Bridges is designed to facilitate honest dialogue to educate people about the truth and diversity of the lives of LGBTQIA+ individuals.
-Bridges is also intended as a place to share stories and ask questions as a way of creating a stronger community between all identities.
-It is one of the many ways that we hope to create a society free of gender bias, homophobia, and prejudice.
+Bridges is a panel program designed to facilitate honest dialogue that educates people about the truth and diversity of the lives of LGBTQIA+ individuals.
+Bridges panels provide an opportunity to share stories and ask questions in a way that fosters understanding, appreciation, and respect through the sharing of personal stories.
+Bridges volunteers believe that sharing our stories is the most effective way to create positive change in the world as we work to create a society free from transphobia, heterosexism, homophobia, gender bias, prejudice, and injustice.

 Queer Ally Coalition